Alessandro Dudan

-Alessandro Dudan (29 January 1883 – 31 March 1957) was an Italian politician and senator.
+Alessandro Dudan (29 January 1883 – 31 March 1957) was a Dalmatian Italian politician and senator.
 As a member of the Autonomist Party, he rejected the unification of Kingdom of Dalmatia with the Kingdom of Croatia-Slavonia.

 Early life and studies

 Dudan was born in Vrlika, a small town which was a part of the Kingdom of Dalmatia, an administrative division (kingdom) within the Austro-Hungarian Empire.
 Dudan spent his childhood in Split, where his family had established nobility for centuries and had given the city a mayor (Leonardo Dudan, mayor between 1848 and 1853).
 His father, Antonio, was one of the richest landowners in Dalmatia.
 His mother, Caterina Gazzara, belonged to one of the most prominent families of the Italian community in Split.

 Participation in World War I

 At the outbreak of World War I, Dudan fled from Austria to Italy.
 In Italy, he served as acting president of the Italian Pro-Dalmatia and advocated for intervention against the central powers.
 During that period he published a famous essay, which was imbued with irredentism and opened considerable historical and political debate in that transitional period.

 When Italy entered the war, Dudan was appointed as a volunteer cavalry officer.
 He distinguished himself and was decorated with a Cross of War.
 A Fascist from the movement's beginning in 1919, he worked fervently for the maintenance-costs promises made to Italy in the Treaty of London, and was a member of the Italian delegation at the peace conference in Paris.
 At the news of the Impresa di Fiume, he left to become a legionnaire under Gabriele d'Annunzio.